A global analysis from 2020 to 2025, with estimates that cut through the hype.

 Radios have plummeted in price.
 Very large carriers are paying < $15,000 if analysts have it right.
 Indoor small cells are coming to market for $1,000 to $3,000.
 China plans to deploy millions.

-- Huge sales in China of 150M+ phones and 300,000 or more radios, give Huawei an important boost.
-That’s strategically important as Huawei is under attack by the U.S. Chinese demand has also pushed ZTE to a record high market value.
+- Huge sales in China of 150M+ phones and 300,000 or more radios.
+Huawei is supplying 40%-50% That’s strategically important as Huawei is under attack by the U.S. Chinese demand also pushed ZTE to a record high market value.

 - The 5G hype is overwhelming in the West so far.
 Result: Many people are enthusiastic and natural buyers when phone prices come down.
 Verizon’s Hans Vestberg reports people buying 5G phones even where it doesn’t offer 5G.
 I expect that most mid-range & premium customers soon will buy 5G as coverage builds past about ?10% and Chinese prices spread worldwide.
 4G phones will be obsolete by a year or two after that.
 A worry is that customers will discover 5G does very little that’s important today and the demand will fall, a key question.